remnrem/luna-api-notebooks/README.md

 ### pip installation

-On macOS or Linux distributions, you can try:
+To install using `pip` (on macOS, Windows or Linux distributions) you can try:

 ```
 pip install lunapi